krishnanlab/geneplexus_app/README.md

 This code is an internal project to run a 'front-end' web application ( python flask application ) that collects a gene set and parameter selections to run the model building code.
 The main focus on this application is to run model for producing novel gene probabilities using cloud technology.

-This app is under heavy development
+This app is under development

 ### Installing the application locally